Cassie Lang: Dark Reign

 In the aftermath of the Skrull invasion, Cassie Lang leaves the Initiative at the start of the Dark Reign storyline and rejoins the Young Avengers.
 Cassie and Vision (now seemingly in a relationship) fly to the Avengers Mansion ruins, having been summoned by Wiccan with warnings of a great magical threat.
 After finding their teammates turned to stone, they encounter the Scarlet Witch transporting them away to be a part of the Mighty Avengers, led by Hank Pym.
 Despite her evident and vocal distrust of Scarlet Witch, whom she holds responsible for her father's death, she remains on the team.
 During a confrontation with the Fantastic Four for a device of the late Bill Foster, she refuses to participate in the attack and instead warns them about what was really happening, citing her reluctance to fight those she feels are like family to her.
-Eventually, Cassie's distrust of Scarlet Witch leads her to expose her as Loki in disguise.
-While part of the team, Lang also fights a demi-god at Mount Wundagore and a homicidal ancient Inhuman.

-Norman Osborn later mounts a full-scale attack on Asgard.
-Teaming up with the rest of the Mighty Avengers one last time, Cassie and Vision help stop the Thunderbolts from delivering Odin's Spear (an Asgardian weapon of virtually limitless power) to the Iron Patriot; in the battle, she also fights the new Ant-Man again.

-Heroic Age

-At some point, Cassie applies for a babysitter job with Jessica Jones and Luke Cage, though more in the hope of eventually finding her way into the ranks of the New Avengers rather than any dedication to babysitting itself; she is dismissed in favor of Squirrel Girl.